tale/homelab/k8s/home-assistant/README.md

 - Home Assistant runs using host networking for discovery
 - Web UI is publicly accessible through Envoy gateway
 - A custom EufySecurity WebSocket provides MQTT integration with Eufy cameras
+- Scrypted for HomeKit Secure Video integration with a Ring doorbell